dr. josephine m. kIM

 Karen Shih, Ph.D

 Karen Shih is an Assistant Dean of the Office of Intercultural Education and the Advisor to Students of Asian Descent at Wellesley College.
 She holds a Ph.D. in Counseling and School Psychology from the University of Massachusetts, Amherst and a Master’s in Student Personnel in Higher Education from the University of Georgia, Athens.
 Karen has a professional background in multicultural counseling and education.
 With a strong interest in mentoring, she advises Asian/Asian American student organizations and provides individual students with academic, personal, and career advising.
 As the co-founder of Wellesley’s First Generation College Students Network, Karen is also committed to supporting first generation students and increasing awareness about socio-economic class issues.
-She was born and raised in Taiwan and is a proud parent of two strong-willed daughters.
+She was born and raised in Taiwan and is a proud parent of two strong-willed daughter.

 Nora Yasumura, msw